open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 A transport archive may contain any number of component versions.
 It may also be pushed to an OCM repository.

-Note that a transport achive is also an OCM repository, so it can also be used as source or as a target for transport operations.
+Note that a transport archive is also an OCM repository, so it can also be used as source or as a target for transport operations.

 ```shell